shivamsouravjha/loop/Readme.md

   * Code: 200
   * Content: report_id (random string) will be used for polling the status of report completion

+* Note: Since the data is of year 2023, the current generate report is hardcoded to a random date in 2023, you can update it to current date by commenting line 13-14 and uncommenting line 16 in generateReport.py

 ### Video of the above snippet